1982 James Hardie 1000

 The 1982 James Hardie 1000 was the 23rd running of the Bathurst 1000 touring car race.
 It was held on 3 October 1982 at the Mount Panorama Circuit just outside Bathurst in New South Wales, Australia.
 The race, which was Round 3 of both the 1982 Australian Endurance Championship and the 1982 Australian Endurance Championship of Makes, was open to cars eligible to the locally developed CAMS Group C touring car regulations with two engine capacity based classes.

 The race was won by Peter Brock and Larry Perkins of the Holden Dealer Team driving a Holden Commodore.
 It was Brock's sixth victory, a record, the Holden Dealer Team's sixth win and the first win in the race for a car carrying a Racecam unit.
 Holden Commodores filled the top four positions, but only after Dick Johnson was disqualified after originally finishing in fourth spot.
 Brock and Perkins finished a lap ahead of Allan Grice and Alan Browne.
 It was the second time Grice had finished second but had yet to win.
 The second Holden Dealer Team Commodore of John Harvey and Gary Scott finished third, equalling the best previous performance of the HDT, their first in 1969.

 Class structure

 Class A

 Officially designated as the Over 3000cc class, it featured the V8 Holden Commodores, Ford Falcons and Chevrolet Camaros.
 Also in this class were the Mazda RX-7s, the factory supported BMW 635CSis and a Jaguar XJS.

 Class B

-Officially designated as the Under 3000cc class, it featured the turbo charged Nissan Bluebirds, considerably quicker than the opposition made up of Ford Capris, Alfa Romeo GTV6s, and an Audi 5+5 plus cars from the previously featured 2.0 litre class, i.e. Toyota Celicas, Ford Escorts and Isuzu Geminis.
+Officially designated as the Under 3000cc class, it featured the turbo charged Nissan Bluebirds, considerably quicker than the opposition made up of Ford Capris, Alfa Romeo GTV6s, and an Audi 5+5, plus cars from the previously featured 2.0 litre class such as Toyota Celicas, Ford Escorts and Isuzu Geminis.

 As a round of the Australian Endurance Championship there was also a secondary class structure applied which divided cars into four engine capacity classes.